priyanshupal1508/Netflix_Data_Analysis/README.md

 #TASKS COVERED:

-1.Find the most frequent movie genre on Netflix.
+1.Find the most frequent movie genre on Netflix.<br>
 2.Identify the movie with the highest vote average.
 3.Identify the movie with the highest popularity and its genre.
 4.Identify the movie with the lowest popularity and its genre.